If you see a dog running at large, please contact By-Law Enforcement at 519-762-2204 or email email@example.com

 If you have any concerns with wildlife acting in an unnatural way, please contact the following trapper (fees are applicable) who will manage them in a humane way:

 Dave Heyblom - Home (519) 764-2688 Cell (226) 374-5176

-- Humane nuisance animal removal of racoon, possums, skunk, groundhog, muskrat, beaver and feral cats
+- Humane nuisance animal removal of raccoon, possums, skunk, groundhog, muskrats, beaver, and feral cats

-- Preventive screening installation available for skunk and groundhog burrowing.
+- Preventive screening installation available for a skunk and groundhog burrowing.

 - Livestock predator control of coyote and fox.

 To report a lost pet, contact the Humane Society London & Middlesex at 1-877-909-0519.
 If the pet has already been called-in or picked up by By-Law Control, they may be able to identify your animal right away.
 Lost pets are posted here.